mahessh77melo/hulu-clone/README.md

 ## What's not in it?

 - Obviously, you **can't watch** any of the movies or tv shows.
-This is just a project my resume.
+This is just a project for my resume.
 - The site **hasn't been optimized for mobile view** even a bit, so please don't try seeing this in a mobile view.
 - ~~There is an unsolved bug, the **page whites out** when you reload or hit *open link in new tab*.~~
 - ~~Don't try **altering the url**, it won't work either.~~